-Current policy does not include, within the subsection on Administrative Capability Standards, the requirement for a school to establish and maintain records as required for each Title IV program.
+Current policy does not include, within the Section on Administrative Capability Standards, the requirement for a school to establish and maintain records as required for each Title IV program.

-Revised policy states, in the subsection on Administrative Capability Standards, that a school must establish and maintain records as required for each Title IV program.
+Revised policy states, in the Section on Administrative Capability Standards, that a school must establish and maintain records required for each Title IV program.